Transportation Benefit District

 Overview

-The Friday Harbor Transportation Benefit District exists to improve the Town's transportation infrastructure.
-Its boundaries are the same as the Town's boundaries.
+The Friday Harbor Transportation Benefit District was established on July 17, 2014, to improve the Town's transportation infrastructure.
+Its boundaries are the same as the town's boundaries.

 Tax Increase Measures